 - The Chair will ask the proposer to state the topic of the motion, so members present can vote on whether the motion should be considered and carried forward to vote - If the motion is to be considered further, the proposer is invited to summarise the motion - The Chair responds to the motion.
-If it concerns the Vice-Chancellor, the Provost and Deputy Vice-Chancellor, shall take over as Chair of the Senate - Other members of Senate are then given the opportunity to speak for and against the motion - The Chair then requests a vote, using the same process as above.
+If it concerns the Vice-Chancellor, the senior Pro-Vice-Chancellor, being the Pro-Vice-Chancellor who has currently served the longest period in that office, shall take over as Chair of the Senate - Other members of Senate are then given the opportunity to speak for and against the motion - The Chair then requests a vote, using the same process as above.